-The iliotibial band is the tendon attachment of hip muscles into the upper leg (tibia) just below the knee to the outer side of the front of the leg.
-Where the tendon passes the knee (lateral femoral condyle) there is a bursa sac between the bone and the tendon.
-This tendon moves over a bony bump at the outer knee as it passes in front and behind it.
-The bursa functions like a water balloon to reduce friction and wear of the tendon against the bony bump.
-In this condition, overuse causes excessive friction at this bump, resulting in inflammation and pain of the bursa (bursitis), tendon (tendinitis), or both.
+The iliotibial band is the tendon attachment of hip muscles into the lower leg (tibia) just below the knee on the lateral (outer) side of the front of the leg.
+The iliotibial band (tendon) passes along the outside of the knee over the lateral femoral epicondyle (bony prominence) where there is a bursa sac between the bone and the tendon.
+The iliotibial band tendon moves back and forth over the femoral epicondyle along the lateral(outer) knee as the knee flexes and extends passes in front and behind it.
+The bursa functions to reduce friction and wear of the tendon against the bone.
+In this condition of iliotibial band syndrome, overuse, most often from running or biking, causes excessive friction of the iliotibial band over the lateral femoral epicondyle, resulting in inflammation and pain from the bursa (bursitis), tendon (tendinitis), or both.